julieqiu/exp/librarian/README.md

         commit: <sha>           # commit to be tagged
 ```

-### Stage an existing library for release
+### Stage an existing artifact for release

 ```
-librarian release stage <library>
+librarian release stage <artifact>
 ```

-Updates release metadata for a library already managed by librarian.
+Updates release metadata for an artifact already managed by librarian.

-### Stage all libraries for release
+### Stage all artifacts for release

 ```
 librarian release stage --all
 ```

-Updates release metadata for all libraries with a release section.
+Updates release metadata for all artifacts with a release section.

-## Tagging Libraries
+## Tagging Artifacts

-### Tag a library
+### Tag an artifact

 ```
-librarian release tag <library>
+librarian release tag <artifact>
 ```

 Creates a git tag if `next_released_at` is later than `last_released_at`.
 Updates `last_released_at` after the tag is created.
 Skips if the git tag
 already exists.

-### Tag all libraries
+### Tag all artifacts

 ```
 librarian release tag --all
 ```

-Creates git tags for all libraries where `next_released_at` is later than
+Creates git tags for all artifacts where `next_released_at` is later than
 `last_released_at`.